Finding Our True Nature

 It’s so ironic, then, that among the moneyed, foraged ingredients are considered “a great way to elevate a dish.”
-Of course, they’re not the ones gathering it.
+In fact, many rich folks are more than happy to gather them.

 Pride aside, if you suggest to the average person that they might want to try foraging — and they give it a moment’s thought — their reply would probably go something like this:

 Are you kidding?
 That sounds like a pain in the ass.
 There’s a reason we invented farming, you know.
 For one, I’m sure I’d kill myself.
 Even if I knew what I was doing, I’m sure there’s not enough out there to live on.
 And if we all tried to do it anyway, I’m sure we’d annihilate any woods we have left.

 If that’s what you’re thinking, you get a gold star: you are totally civilized!

 The word civilized, as in citizen or civilian, literally means “made into a city dweller.”
 You don’t need a civics class to know that people who live in cities eat cultivated food and that we have to work to pay for it.
 That is what it means to be “civilized.”

 As civilized people, one of our most cherished foundational beliefs is that the life of “savages” is vastly inferior.
 After all, “if we are to believe in the notion of linear, unending ‘progress,’ as we are taught to from an early age, then we must equally disbelieve in the integrity of the past.”